Skip to content

 Account and Teams

-User Membership and Roles
+Membership and Roles

 • Users must belong to at least one account and can be part of multiple teams.